andrey-zherikov/argparse/README.md

 ### Named argument character

-`Config.namedArgChar` - the character that named arguments begin with.
+`Config.namedArgChar`—the character that named arguments begin with.

 Default is dash `-`.

 ### End of arguments

-`Config.endOfArgs` - the string that conventionally marks the end of all arguments.
+`Config.endOfArgs`—the string that conventionally marks the end of all arguments.

-Default is double-dash `--`.
+Default is double dash `--`.

 ### Case sensitivity

-`Config.caseSensitive` - by default argument names are case-sensitive.
-You can change that behavior by setting thia member to `false`.
+`Config.caseSensitive`—by default argument names are case-sensitive.
+You can change that behavior by setting this member to `false`.

 Default is `true`.

 ### Bundling of single-letter arguments

-`Config.bundling` - when it is set to `true`, single-letter arguments can be bundled together, i.e. `-abc` is the same as `-a -b -c`.
+`Config.bundling`—when it is set to `true`, single-letter arguments can be bundled together, i.e., `-abc` is the same as `-a -b -c`.

 Default is `false`.

 ### Adding help generation

-`Config.addHelp` - when it is set to `true` then `-h` and `--help` arguments are added to the parser.
-In case if the command line has one of these arguments then the corresponding help text is printed and the parsing will be stopped.
+`Config.addHelp`—when it is set to `true`, then `-h` and `--help` arguments are added to the parser.
+In case if the command line has one of these arguments, then the corresponding help text is printed and the parsing will be stopped.
-If `CLI!(...).parseArgs(alias newMain)` or `CLI!(...).main(alias newMain)` is used then provided `newMain` function will not be called.
+If `CLI!(...).parseArgs(alias newMain)` or `CLI!(...).main(alias newMain)` is used, then provided `newMain` function will not be called.

 Default is `true`.

 ### Help styling mode

-`Config.stylingMode` - styling mode that is used to print help text.
+`Config.stylingMode`—styling mode that is used to print help text.
 It has the following type: `enum StylingMode { autodetect, on, off }`.

 Default value is `Config.StylingMode.autodetect`.